 The Razer Hammerhead Pro HyperSpeed True Wireless are better in-ears than the Razer Hammerhead True Wireless Pro.
 While both buds are comfortable and well-built, the Pro HyperSpeed have a better noise isolation performance, customizable RGB lighting, and come with a USB-C dongle for lower latency.

 Depending on your preferences, you may prefer either the Apple AirPods Pro (2nd generation) Truly Wireless or the Razer Hammerhead Pro HyperSpeed True Wireless since they're intended for different uses.
-The Apple are designed primarily for casual use and are more comfortable, better built, and have a significantly better noise isolation performance.
+The Apple headphones are designed primarily for casual use, are more comfortable, are better built, and have a significantly better noise isolation performance.
 They also have Apple-centric features like an H2 chip for seamless pairing with your Apple devices and Spatial Audio support for a more immersive sound.
 Conversely, the Razer are well-suited for gaming.
-They come with a USB-C dongle for low latency, support RGB lighting, and have more customization features like a graphic EQ and presets to help you fine-tune their sound.
+They have a USB-C dongle for low latency, support RGB lighting, and have more customization features like a graphic EQ and presets to help you fine-tune their sound.

 The Razer Hammerhead Pro HyperSpeed True Wireless have the edge over the EPOS GTW 270 Hybrid Truly Wireless when it comes to gaming.
 The Razer have a more neutral default sound profile, which some users may prefer, and noise cancelling, so they can block out a very good amount of background noise.
 Their overall mic performance is better, too, and so is their battery life.
 However, the EPOS are more comfortable and better built.
 They also support multi-device pairing, which is handy to stay connected to two devices simultaneously.